grip-on-software/sprint-report/README.md

   string, then these elements are not linked or even not added to the report.
 - `access_url`: The URL pointing to a JSON endpoint that indicates which projects, teams and components should be displayed most prominently to the user for selection.
-If available, the JSON in the reponse must be an array of project identifiers (keys or names) as strings.
+If available, the JSON in the response must be an array of project identifiers (keys or names) as strings.
 If the array is empty or contains a string `"*"`, then project selection does not perform further filtering, otherwise the selector will display the indicated projects and potentially display them in the report if the URL hash indicates to do so